 - 1. A person or business shall not: - a.
-Knowingly and with the intent to defraud, fraudulently obtain, retain, attempt to obtain or retain, or aid another in fraudulently obtaining, retaining or attempting to obtain or retain, acceptance or certification as a minority or women business enterprise, or both, for the purposes of this article. - b.
-Willfully and knowingly make a false statement with the intent to defraud, whether by affidavit, report, or other representation, to a County official or employee for the purpose of influencing the acceptance or certification or denial of acceptance or certification of any entity as a minority or women business enterprise, or both. - c.
-Willfully and knowingly obstruct, impede, or attempt to obstruct or impede, any county official or employee who is investigating the qualifications of a business entity which has requested acceptance or certification as a minority or women business enterprise, or both. - d.
-Knowingly and with intent to defraud, fraudulently obtain, attempt or obtain, or aid another person or business in fraudulently obtaining or attempting to obtain, public moneys to which the person or business is not entitled under this article. - 2.
-Any person or business who violates the above, shall be suspended from bidding on, or participating as contractor, subcontractor, or supplier in any County contract or project for a period of three years. - 3.
+Knowingly and with the intent to defraud, fraudulently obtain, retain, attempt to obtain or retain, or aid another in fraudulently obtaining or retaining or attempting to obtain or retain, acceptance or certification as a Community Business Enterprise, for the purposes of this article. - b.
+Willfully and knowingly make a false statement with the intent to defraud, whether by affidavit, report, or other representation, to a County official or employee for the purpose of influencing the acceptance or certification or denial of acceptance or certification of any entity as a minority or women owned business enterprise, or both. - c.
+Willfully and knowingly obstruct, impede, or attempt to obstruct or impede, any County official or employee who is investigating the qualifications of a business entity which has requested acceptance or certification as a Community Business Enterprise. - d.
+Knowingly and with intent to defraud, fraudulently obtain, attempt or obtain, or aid another person or business in fraudulently obtaining or attempting to obtain, public monies to which the person or business is not entitled under this article. - Any person or business who violates the above shall be suspended from bidding on, or participating as contractor, subcontractor, or supplies in, any County contract or project for a period of three years. - 3.
 No County agency with the powers to award contracts shall enter into any contract with any person or business suspended for violating this section during the period of the person's or business' suspension.
-No awarding department shall award a contract to any contractor utilizing the services of any person or business as a subcontractor suspended for violating this section during the period of the person's or business suspension.
+No awarding department shall award a contract to any contractor who uses the services of any person or business as a subcontractor suspended for violating this section during the period of the person's or business' suspension.

-I acknowledge, that the undersigned, on behalf of himself or herself individually and on behalf of his or her business or organization, if any, is fully aware of the above policy of the County of Los Angeles and I declare under penalty of perjury that the foregoing Firm/Organization Information is true and correct.
+I acknowledge, that the undersigned, on behalf of himself or herself individually and on behalf of his or her business or organization, if any, is fully aware of the above policy of the County of Los Angeles.